 Babos thinks it is not enough to just play tennis these days and both these sessions are important to her, she says you need to be physically and mentally strong as well as playing tennis well.

 She finds the big difference between junior and senior level is concentration.
-There were times when she was playing at junior level when she was not totally focused but she says if you do that at senior level you lose easily and quickly.
+There were times when she was playing at the junior level when she was not focused but she says if you do that at a senior level you lose easily and quickly.

-What she found most difficult was combining studying for her A Levels with playing tennis.
-She was home-schooled as she travelled so much but it was still hard.
+What she found most difficult was combining studying for her A-Levels with playing tennis.
+She was home-schooled as she traveled so much but it was still hard.

 2011 was her first full season after turning professional as a Senior and although she lost in the first round of the Medibank International in Sydney it was to Kim Clijsters and she managed to get three games off the 2011 Australian Open Champion.